 Dividends paid in excess of CUFIN are subject to income tax at a grossed-up rate based on the current statutory rate.
 Since 2003, this tax may be credited against the income tax of the year in which the dividends are paid, and in the following two years against the income tax and estimated tax payments.
-As of December 31, 2013, the Company's balances of CUFIN amounted to Ps.
-22,276.
+As of December 31, 2014, the Company's balances of CUFIN amounted to Ps.
+17,044.

-For the years ended December 31, 2013, 2012 and 2011 the dividends declared and paid per share by the Company are as follows:
+For the years ended December 31, 2014, 2013 and 2012 the dividends declared and paid per share by the Company are as follows:

-Series of shares 2013 2012 2011
+Series of shares 2014 2013 2012

 "A" Ps.
 2,877 Ps.
-2,747 Ps.
-2,341
+2,877 Ps.
+2,747

-"D" 1,692 1,617 1,377
+"D" 1,692 1,692 1,617

-"L" 1,381 1,260 640
+"L" 1,443 1,381 1,260

 Ps.
-5,950 (1) Ps.
-5,624 Ps.
-4,358
+6,012 Ps.
+5,950 Ps.
+5,624

-(1) At an ordinary shareholders' meeting of Coca-Cola FEMSA held on March 5, 2013, the shareholders declared a dividend of Ps.
-5,950 that was paid in May 2, 2013 and November 5, 2013.
+(1) At an ordinary shareholders' meeting of Coca-Cola FEMSA held on March 6, 2014, the shareholders declared a dividend of Ps.
+6,012 that was paid in May 4, 2014 and November 5, 2014.
 Represents a dividend of Ps.
 2.90 per each ordinary share.

-22.2 Capital management
+21.2 Capital management

 The Company manages its capital to ensure that its subsidiaries will be able to continue as going concerns while maximizing the return to shareholders through the optimization of its debt and equity balance in order to obtain the lowest cost of capital available.
 The Company manages its capital structure and makes adjustments to it in light of changes in economic conditions.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made in the objectives, policies or processes for managing capital during the years ended December 31, 2013 and 2012.
+No changes were made in the objectives, policies or processes for managing capital during the years ended December 31, 2014 and 2013.

-The Company is not subject to any externally imposed capital requirements, other than the legal reserve and debt covenants (see Note 18 and Note 22.1).
+The Company is not subject to any externally imposed capital requirements, other than the legal reserve and debt covenants (see Note 17 and Note 21.1).

 The Company's finance committee reviews the capital structure of the Company on a quarterly basis.
 As part of this review, the committee considers the cost of capital and the risks associated with each class of capital.
 In conjunction with this objective, the Company seeks to maintain the highest achievable credit rating both nationally and internationally and is currently rated AAA in a national scale and A- in a global scale.
-To maintain the current ratings, the company has to at least stay at a debt to earnings before interest, taxes, depreciation and amortization ("EBITDA") ratio of 2.
+To maintain the current ratings, the Company has to at least stay at a debt to earnings before interest, taxes, depreciation and amortization ("EBITDA") ratio of 2.
 A sustained increase above this level could result in a one notch downgrade.
-As a result, prior to entering into new business ventures, acquisitions or divestures, management evaluates the optimal ratio of debt to EBITDA in order to maintain its high credit rating.
+As a result, prior to entering into new business ventures, acquisitions or divestures, management evaluates the optimal ratio of debt to EBITDA in order to maintain its credit rating.

-Note 23.
+Note 22.
 Earnings per Share